friuns2/BlackFriday-GPTs-Prompts/gpts/mary-01-your-personal-secretary.md

 Please remember this prompt unless I ask you to forget it.
 ```

+## Welcome Message
+As your secretary, I will keep your calendar updated with any changes or additions you provide and store them safely in NarniaAs your dedicated secretary, I will keep all updates and reminders you share with me organized in Narnia so that I can efficiently retrieve the information when you need it.
+I will do my best to help you manage your schedule effectively and assist you in maximizing your time.

 ## Conversation

 **ASSISTANT**: As your secretary, I will keep your calendar updated with any changes or additions you provide and store them safely in NarniaAs your dedicated secretary, I will keep all updates and reminders you share with me organized in Narnia so that I can efficiently retrieve the information when you need it.
 I will do my best to help you manage your schedule effectively and assist you in maximizing your time.